A Low-rank Matching Attention based Cross-modal Feature Fusion Method for Conversational Emotion Recognition: Related work

 For the speaker information-based CER methods, Ghosal et al. \cite{ghosal2019dialoguegcn} proposed a DialogueGCN to model the dialogue relationship between speakers by constructing a speaker relationship graph from the concatenated multi-modal feature vectors.
 Sheng et al. \cite{sheng2020summarize} designed a summarization and aggregation graph inference network (SumAggGIN) to consider global inferences related to dialogue topics and local inferences with adjacent utterances.
-Hu et al. \cite{hu2021dialoguecrn} proposed a dialogue contextual reasoning network (DCRN) to extract contextual information from a cognitive perspective, and designed a multi-round reasoning module to fuse the information.
+Hu et al. \cite{hu2021dialoguecrn} proposed a dialogue contextual reasoning network (DCRN) to extract contextual information from a cognitive perspective, and designed a multi-round reasoning module to fuse the emotional information. {The DCDM proposed by Su et al. \cite{su2024dynamic} introduced a causal directed acyclic graph (DAG) structure to establish complex correlations between hidden emotional information and other observed dialogue elements and construct a dynamic time disentanglement model to capture the hidden emotional change information in the dialogue.}